jasminegmp/version_1/src/content/contact/index.md

-My inbox is always open for a potential project or just to say hi!
+My inbox is always open for a potential opportunities or just to say hi!